Acutis language manual

 Template components

-which are turned into bindings within the component.
-They also end with
+are turned into bindings within the component.
+They end with an XML-style /

 A couple of basic components: